J1372/ChessSitePrelim/README.md

 # ChessSitePrelim
-A React.js + Node.js chess web application, written in Javascript and Typescript.
+A MERN chess web application written in JavaScript on the frontend and TypeScript on the backend.

-# Developed with
-- React.js
-- Node.js
-- Express
-- MongoDB
-- Sass

 # Features
 - User registration, profiles, and sessions.
   - Users' game histories can be viewed on their profile.
-  - Also keeps track of histories between players.
-Users can see their history with another player that they have played with when viewing the other player's profile page.
+  - Users can see their history with another player that they have played against when viewing the other player's profile page.

-- Playing and viewing chess games.
-  - Server-sent events are used for updating player and viewer clients.
+- Game posting, and joining open games from a table.
+- Real-time gamplay for players and viewers using web sockets.